isc-projects/bind9/doc/dnssec-guide/validation.rst

    };

-This “auto” line enables automatic DNSSEC trust anchor configuration using the :any:`managed-keys` feature.
+This “auto” line enables automatic DNSSEC trust anchor configuration using the :any:`trust-anchors` feature.
 In this case, no manual key configuration is needed.
 There are three possible choices for the :any:`dnssec-validation` option: